 We have a Nonqualified Deferred Compensation Plan ("NQDCP") for our executive officers, including our NEOs, which provides a vehicle for our executive officers to elect to defer their compensation.
 This plan is intended to meet the requirements of Section 409A of the Code.
 Mr. Rosgaard is the only NEO that has elected and is currently deferring compensation under this plan.
-Mr. Hilsheimer had previously elected to defer compensation under this plan.
-However, upon the discovery of an operational error resulting in a technical 409A violation, the Company distributed Mr. Hilsheimer's entire account balance and closed his account in July 2020.
-As a result, the Company made a one-time payment to Mr. Hilsheimer to cover the 409A taxes and penalties he will be assessed as a result of the account distribution.
-See footnote (5) to the "Summary Compensation Table" for information concerning this payment.
-See "Executive Compensation Tables - Pension Benefits - Nonqualified Deferred Compensation - Nonqualified Deferred Compensation Plan" for additional information regarding our NQDCP.
+See "Executive Compensation Tables - Pension Benefits - Nonqualified Deferred Compensation - Nonqualified Deferred Compensation Plan" for additional information regarding our NODCP.